xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 upbringing and the tiny college he went to encouraged his self-reliance and taught him that the surest kind of knowledge is what you construct yourself.

+If only we could go back and ask Wright's contemporaries, "Why didn't you pay attention?"
+Crow suggests one reason:
+path analysis "doesn't lend itself to 'canned' programs.
+The user has to have a hypothesis and must devise an appropriate diagram of multiple causal sequences.”
+Indeed, Crow put his finger on an essential point: path analysis requires scientific thinking, as does every exercise in causal inference.
+Statistics, as frequently practiced, discourages it and encourages "canned" procedures instead.
+Scientists will always prefer routine calculations on data to methods that challenge their

 # CHAPTER 3 From Evidence to Causes: Reverend Bayes Meets Mr. Holmes

 # CHAPTER 4 Confounding and Deconfounding: Or, Slaying the Lurking Variable